-The SGI-16BG modem supports transmission within the range from 1 to 32 timeslots.
-An actual amount of the slots depends on feasible DSL rate.
-The rate must be at least N\64 kbps to be able to transmit N timeslots.
-For example, DSL rate must be at least 512 kbps to transmit 8 timeslots.
-Timeslot numbers destined for transmission are defined by timeslot map.
-Each of 32 timeslots can be individually included or excluded from the number of transmitted timeslots.
+The SGI-16G2 modem supports transmission within the range from one to 32 timeslots for each E1 interface.
+An actual amount of the timeslots depends on a feasible DSL rate.
+The rate must be at least N64 kbps to be able to transmit N timeslots.
+For example, any DSL rate must be at least 512 kbps to transmit 8 timeslots.

+Timeslots numbers destined for transmission are defined by timeslot map.
+Each of 32 timeslots of each E1 interface can be individually included or excluded from number of transmitted timeslots.

-The e1 command with the map option allows to view and modify the timeslot map.
-The timeslots destined for transmission are marked by asterisk (\).
+The ela (elb) command with the map option allows to view and to modify a timeslot map.
+The timeslots destined for transmission are marked by asterisk ().
 The timeslots marked by minus (-) sign are not transmitted.

-To add timeslots use the e1 command with the map option and a key alike add $\mathbf{N}$ with $\mathbf{N}$ standing for number of an added timeslot.
+To add timeslots use the e1a (e1b) command with the map option and a key alike add N with N standing for number of an added timeslot.